Humane Handling of Cattle

 Wow.
 Wow.
 Wow.

 I recently saw the movie about Temple Grandin.
-Claire Dane was incredible, playing this incredible woman.
+Claire Dane was incredible, playing this incredible woman who has done so much for the autistic community but also so much for the planet, in terms of actually doing something toward more human treatment of animals.

 For those who may not know the name, Temple Grandin grew up autistic and suffering in ways that only autistics can completely understand.
 Temple Grandin also grew up knowing that she wanted her life to make a difference in the world.
 I hope she knows just how much of a difference she has made.